Differences in Wills and Trusts in Colorado

 Many people ask us “how are a will and a trust different from each other?” it’s a very good question that many people don’t know the answer to.
 First off, both are estate planning documents that can help you plan for the future and safeguard your assets.
 Further, both can help you protect your finances and your family.

 However, there are major differences in wills and trusts that may make one a better decision for you.
-Find out if a will or a trust is better for you today.
-Our lawyers are more than happy to answer any questions you have in a free planning session.

 What is the Main Difference Between a Will and a Trust?

 The major difference in a will and a trust is that wills go into action once you die.
 Trusts, on the other hand, can start working for you immediately while you are still alive.
 Pretty nifty, huh?